 Reiter was the founder of the Longwood Volunteer Fire Department and served as city commissioner for 13 years.
 He was known as one of the nicest guys in town and was always there to step up whenever the city needed help with anything.
 He was the last person grandfathered in by the City Commission to be allowed to have farm animals; it was against new town ordinance, but no one on the commission had the heart to tell Jimmy he had to get rid of his horses!
 He lived at the homestead until his death in 1987.

 Initially the park was created as a recreational complex; however, in the years that followed the city began to look at it as a potential crown jewel.
 After the city's historic district renovations began to gain momentum and especially after the construction of the new Community Building and Sunrail station, those plans accelerated.
-In 2015 a new major phase in the park upgrades began, which are expected to conclude sometime in 2018.
+In 2015 a new major phase in the park upgrades began.
+The park had its soft open in September and was completed in October 2018.